ksator/junos-automation-with-AWX/README.md

 ## Consume AWX templates

 The python script ```run_awx_templates.py``` makes REST calls to AWX to run an existing awx template.
-Pass the template as an argument.
+Pass the template name as an argument.
 Run this command on your laptop to consume an existing awx template:
 ```
 # python run_awx_template.py run_pb.check.bgp.yml